epics-extensions/EPNix/doc/src/guides/testing/packaging-python-scripts.md

 ## Getting started

-We recommend using the Poetry package from Nix, as it will be the one used when building the Python script in the context of the EPNix integration test.
+We recommend using the Poetry package in your EPNix environment, through Nix, to use the same version as the one building the Python script.

-This can be done by adding this bit in your `flake.nix` file:
+You can do this by adding this bit in your `flake.nix` file:

 ```nix
 epnix.devShell.packages = [